syncfusion/ej2-react-docs/src/documenteditor/document-editor/right-to-left.md

 # RTL

-Document editor provides RTL (right-to-left) support.
+Document Editor provides RTL (right-to-left) support.
 This can be enabled using the “enableRtl” property.

 {% tab template="document-editor/rtl" compileJsx=true %}